 With the spread of Subway sandwich shops, most people have come to refer to a long sandwich as a sub, short for submarine sandwich.
 This should come as no surprise, since most synonyms for this word are derived from how the sandwich looks, but some of the names are a little harder to visualize!

 Take hero, for example.
 In New York, a long sandwich is referred to as a hero because it’s so big, it takes a hero to eat it!
 Philadelphia, Pennsylvania, has its own term: hoagie.
-It probably started as a sandwich from the ’20s called a “hoggie” because it was so big you’d have to be a hog to eat one.
+Back in the day, the Italian-American community lived in an area of Philly called Hog Island.
+Cooks there were known for their big Hog Island Sandwiches, a name which eventually got shortened to “hoagie.”

 If you’re from New England, on the other hand, you might call this sandwich a grinder.
 That’s because it’s traditionally made from Italian bread, which has a thicker crust than your typical sandwich bread, making the whole thing tougher to chew, so you really have to grind to eat it.